Frequently Asked questions (FAQs)

 No, we do not allow students to complete pre-requisites while in the program for two reasons:

-1. Part of the ranking process includes taking into account a student’s pre-requisite GPA score, without completing all courses, we cannot include this score in the ranking process.
+Part of the application process includes taking into account a student’s pre-requisite GPA score, without completing all courses, we cannot include this score in the ranking process.

-2. Taking additional courses beside the prescribed Radiologic Technology courses can hinder a student’s success in the required core courses.
+Taking additional courses with the prescribed Radiologic Technology courses can hinder a student’s success in the required core courses.
 Students are enrolled in 12 – 14 credits of academic and clinical courses each semester, by allowing a student to take more classes they would be:

-a.
-Disrupting their clinical rotations because the pre-requisite courses many interfere with their rotation schedule, and/or
+Disrupting their clinical rotations because the pre-requisite courses many interfere with their clinical schedule, and

-b.
-Disrupting their focus on academic courses by adding extra study time for a class they should have completed before the program began.
+Disrupting their focus on academic courses by adding extra study time for classes they should have completed before the program began.

 HOW MANY STUDENTS ARE ACCEPTED INTO THE PROGRAM EACH YEAR?